Quantum Enhancement in Dark Matter Detection with Quantum Computation: Introduction

 Quantum devices, which rely on fundamental quantum properties, play pivotal roles in modern physics.
 The advancements and applications of these quantum devices remain essential for further progress in our field.
 Presently, one major motivation for the development of quantum devices is to realize quantum computers, where quantum bits (qubits) are utilized for quantum computations.
 Additionally, the remarkable sensitivity to external fields, particularly, electric and magnetic fields of certain quantum devices including qubits, makes them invaluable as high-precision quantum sensors.

-Such quantum sensors can be utilized even for the detection of fields which has never been observed before (for review, see Ref.\,\cite{Chou:2023hcc}).
-Particularly, recent studies have pointed out the potential use of quantum sensors, such as superconducting qubit, trapped electrons and NV center, in detecting a specific type of dark matter (DM), referred to as ``wave-like DM'' \cite{Chen:2022quj,Fan:2022uwu,Chigusa:2023hms,Engelhardt:2023qjf} (see also Ref.\,\cite{Kennedy:2020bac,Dixit:2020ymh,Agrawal:2023umy}).
+Such quantum sensors can be utilized even for the detection of fields which have never been observed before (for review, see Ref.\,\cite{Chou:2023hcc}).
+Particularly, recent studies have pointed out the potential use of quantum sensors, such as the superconducting qubit, trapped electrons, and nitrogen vacancy centers, in detecting a specific type of dark matter (DM), referred to as ``wave-like DM'' \cite{Chen:2022quj,Fan:2022uwu,Chigusa:2023hms,Engelhardt:2023qjf} (see also Refs.\,\cite{Kennedy:2020bac,Dixit:2020ymh,Agrawal:2023umy}).
 Although various cosmological and astrophysical observations strongly suggest the presence of DM in our universe, its particle physics properties remain largely unknown.
 Detection of DM is an essential endeavor for comprehending the history of the universe and for advancing our understanding of physics beyond the standard model.

 In a recent publication \cite{Chen:2022quj}, we have argued that the transmon qubit \cite{PhysRevA.76.042319} has ideal properties for the detection of a certain type of wave-like DM, such as hidden-photon DM.
 The wave-like DM may induce the excitation of the qubit, providing a distinct signal of the DM.
 It has been shown that the search for the hidden photon DM with the transmon qubit can probe the parameter regions that have remained unexplored.
 Quantum sensors introduce innovative avenues for the DM detection.